coffiasd/hexo-blog/source/_posts/damnvulnerabledefi/damn.md

 > uniswapPair.balance \* (10 \*\* 18) / token.balanceOf(uniswapPair)

-Therefore,we use swap all our DVT token to ETH,and then the number of uniswapPair.balance/token.balanceOf(uniswapPair) goes down.After that happened we can deposit our eth to borrow all the DVT token in lending pool.
+Therefore, we use swap all our DVT token to ETH and then the number of **uniswapPair.balance/token.balanceOf(uniswapPair)** goes down.After that happened we can deposit our eth to borrow all the DVT token in lending pool.

 ```javascript
 contract PuppetAttack {